chargeflux/Sonagi/README.md

     - If you are unsure what Python installation you have, run `which python` in terminal.
 If the output is `/usr/bin/python`, then macOS' system Python version is the default and is not recommended unless you are confident/have prior experience in using it.
 It is recommended to use Homebrew/Anaconda to avoid interacting with the system's Python distribution and avoid having to use `sudo` for installing Python packages
 5) Install the `KoNLPy` package via Pip.
 Make sure you can successfully import `KoNLPy` (`import konlpy`), the first line of `KoNLPyParser.py` matches your preferred Python distribution and is the distribution that has the `KoNLPy` package installed.
 6) Build
     - The app is confirmed to run on macOS 10.13.6 (macOS High Sierra)
+7) If users have [Nanum Square Regular](https://hangeul.naver.com/2017/nanum), available via Naver, installed, the app will use that font.
+Otherwise it will opt for the System font.

 ## Usage